AntonCitko/PIC-10C-Final-Project/README.md

 https://cran.r-project.org/web/packages/RcppExamples/index.html
 https://cran.r-project.org/web/packages/RcppExamples/RcppExamples.pdf

-After having done research on how to create a package, the next was trying to compile and use one.
+After having done research on making a package, the next steps was trying to write, compile, and use one.
 After a lot of research and some frustration, I found a really helpful forum that discussed how to do it:
 https://stackoverflow.com/questions/16107431/how-do-i-run-rcpp-hello-world

-Once I had it working, I was able to run the rcpp_hello_world function!
+Once I went through all the steps to create it (which can be seen at the top of PIC_10C_Final_Project_Sandbox.md), I was able to run the rcpp_hello_world function!
 The frustration and time was worth it!

 After that, I added my own function to convert a number from Fahrenheit to Celsius and tested out some functions to sum a vector and find the mean of a vector.
 These were easy to program.